University Policy: 05-030 Motor Vehicle History Check

 4.1.1.
 Lawful, current, and valid;

 4.1.2.
-Issued by the state or country where the employee or volunteer actually resides;
+Issued by the state or country where the Employee or Volunteer actually resides;

 4.1.3.
 Legal to use in the jurisdiction where the driver is driving; and,